 Now, let’s delve deeper into the lives and works of some of the most influential historical artists, the geniuses who have set the standard for Spanish art over the ages.
 Read on to learn more!

-Here’s a comprehensive review of the 18 most famous Spanish artists throughout history:
+Here’s a comprehensive review of the 18 most famous Spanish painters and artists throughout history:

 1. Pablo Picasso